Christ-Mind-Teachings/cmi-jsb/_til/chap13.md

 of that position into a higher I have provided for you.

-Perhaps the husband or the wife you have, you think is far from being suited to you or capable of helping along your "spiritual" awakening, being only a hindrance and detriment, instead.
+Perhaps the husband or the wife you have, you think is far from being suited to you or capable of helping along your &ldquo;spiritual&rdquo; awakening, being only a hindrance and detriment, instead.
 You may even be secretly contemplating leaving or wishing you could leave that one for another who sympathizes and joins with you in your aspirations and